Mutual Fund Proxy Voting Records and Policies

 - the exchange ticker symbol of the portfolio security;

-- the Council on Uniform Securities Identification Procedures (“CUSIP”) number for the portfolio security;
+- the Committee on Uniform Security Identification Procedures (“CUSIP”) number for the portfolio security;

 - the shareholder meeting date;